-Why Should I Use Partner Reading in my Classroom?
+Why Should I Use Partner Reading in My Upper Elementary Classroom?

 Partner reading (also known as paired reading) is a reading strategy where two students are paired together and read a given text aloud to each other.
 Often, students are paired strategically.
 For example, teachers could pair readers that are on the same level, or pair a more fluent reader with a less fluent reader.

 There are many advantages to using this in a 3rd, 4th, or 5th grade classroom, including: